MishaAleksandrova/Clinical-Trial-db-demo/README.md

 - Protocol management
 - Site and investigator assignment

+All logic-heavy operations (e.g., logging results, assigning investigators) are encapsulated using stored procedures written in PL/pgSQL.

-Data was generated using [Mockaroo](https://mockaroo.com) to reflect realistic clinical scenarios.
+Data was generated using Mockaroo(https://mockaroo.com) to reflect realistic clinical scenarios.

 ---